ourandy/python-dev-env/README.md

 This repo contains files that help setup an environment which installs `Jupyter` and `Pandas` using `pip`.

-## Starting up
+## Virtual Environment

 Run `source venv.sh`

 This will create a virtual environment called `.venv` using `pip` package manager to download the dependencies from `requirements.txt` if it doesn't exist, or update the existing virtual environment if it does.

-## Jupyter Notebook

-### Virtual Environment

-Run `jupyter-notebook` once the virtual environment is created to access Jupyter notebook on your browser.
+You can then run Jupyter Notebook by typing `jupyter-notebook` into the command line.

 ### Docker